devfile/alizer/README.md

 - `darwin/amd64`

 In order to download a binary file:
-* Go to the release you are interested for `https://github.com/thepetk/alizer/releases/tag/<release-tag>`
+* Go to the release you are interested for `https://github.com/devfile/alizer/releases/tag/<release-tag>`
 * In the **Assets** section you will see the list of generated binaries for the release.

 ## Feedback & Questions

-If you discover an issue please file a bug and we will fix it as soon as possible.
+If you discover an issue please file a bug, and we will fix it as soon as possible.

-- File a bug in [GitHub Issues](https://github.com/redhat-developer/alizer/issues).
+Issues are tracked in the [devfile/api](https://github.com/devfile/api) repo with the label [area/alizer](https://github.com/devfile/api/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%2Falizer)